nus-cs2103-AY1718S2/addressbook-level4/collated/functional/emer7.md

     /**
      * Converts this jaxb-friendly adapted review object into the model's Review object.
      *
-     * @throws IllegalValueException if there were any data constraints violated in the adapted person */ public Review toModelType() throws IllegalValueException {
+     * @throws IllegalValueException if there were any data constraints violated in the adapted review */ public Review toModelType() throws IllegalValueException {
         if (!Review.isValidCombined(review)) {